samadhiprarthana/coffee-finder/README.md

 # coffee-finder

-# Coffee Finder is a modern and visually appealing web application that helps users discover and explore various coffee recipes.
-# The project features an elegant UI with smooth animations and an engaging user experience.
+ Coffee Finder is a modern and visually appealing web application that helps users discover and explore various coffee recipes.The project features an elegant UI with smooth animations and an engaging user experience.

 # Technologies Used 🛠️
 ---